BTHgruppen/PThreadsDV2544project/README.txt

 --------------------------------------------------

 ==================================================
-Tasks:
+COMPLETED
 ==================================================
 --------------------------------------------------
-1. Implement a scalable bounded buffer using pthreads.

-Notes on how to compile the files can be found in Notes.txt
+Notes on how to compile the files can be found in "Notes.txt"

 --------------------------------------------------